geniotechpr/pm-installation-doc/README.md

 1. Run `npm install --allow-root` and then `npm run dev`.
 1. Perform `cd ..` to navigate to the src parent directory, and perform the following command: `chown -R www-data:www-data processmaker`.
 1. On your Windows system, open a browser window and enter `http://pmdev`.
 You should now see ProcessMaker load and arrive at the login screen.

+#### Troubleshooting
+If you run into issues after entering the dev URL into your browser, below are some things to note.

+- Double check all services are running by executing `sudo bash status-services.sh`.
-    - In this step, it is very important for NGINX to have the appropriate user/group permissions as www-data. ....
+- It is very important for NGINX to have the appropriate permissions as www-data to write to the processmaker directory in order for the web app to work. www-data is the user that web servers on Ubuntu, such as NGINX, use by default for normal operation.

-    Communicate this idea:
-    You will need to make sure that the directory you are writing to allows for www-data to write to it.
-Typically, you will want to put that directory in a place that is away from other files etc...

-    Then this one:
-    In the command above, we set the www-data user to be the owner of the processmaker directory

-    Then mention that you can use  ls -l to check permissions and chmod to modify further if needed or run into issues.

-    nginx need to have the right permissions for user/group.
-Especially after changing owner via the chown command.

-    Also remind user that services need to be running.
-Leverage scripts for this.

-**ALSO point out for WSL2 how to reset the data in the Linux subsystem if something goes wrong/want to start fresh**

-Add a troubleshooting section after the installation scripts saying to access the script source code for all of the required commands/installations and try them independently if preferred or easier to troubleshoot.
+- Previously, we used the `chown` command to change the owner of the processmaker directory to be www-data.
+However, if you still run into issues due to permissions, there are some things you can try to troubleshoot.
+Use `ls -l` to check current permissions and the [chmod](https://linux.die.net/man/1/chmod) command to adjust permissions as needed.
+Again, www-data needs to have write permissions for the processmaker directory and specific files within it.
+- For further troubleshooting, access the NGINX error logs in `/var/log/nginx`.

 </p>
 </details>